Microsoft-Web/HOL-PageInspector/README.md

 ### Introduction ###

-This Hands-On Lab is a step-by-step guide that is designed to help you learn more about the new Page Inspector feature built into Visual Studio 2012.
-It provides instructions to guide you through the process of developing a complete application.
+These Hands-On Labs are sets of step-by-step guides that are designed to help you learn Visual Studio 2012, ASP.NET 4.5 WebForms and ASP.NET MVC 4.
+Each Lab provides instructions to guide you through the process of developing a Web application.

+In this Hands-on Lab you will discover a new tool to find and fix web page issues in Visual Studio.
+Page Inspector is a new tool that brings browser diagnostics tools to Visual Studio and provides an integrated experience among the browser, ASP.NET, and source code.
+It renders a web page (HTML, Web Forms, ASP.NET MVC, or Web Pages) directly within the Visual Studio IDE and lets you examine both the source code and the resulting output.
+Page Inspector enables you to easily decompose a website, rapidly build pages from the ground up, and quickly diagnose issues.

 ### Repository Structure ###